-There’s no denying it: Actors are a superstitious bunch.
-Maybe it’s the (obvious) flare for the dramatic, the nightly thrill of live performance, or the awareness that careers can turn overnight.
-Regardless of the cause, here are nine fun (and serious) superstitions that thespians swear by.
+There’s no denying it: Actors are a superstitious bunch, and there are plenty of theater myths to prove it.
+Maybe it’s the (obvious) flair for the dramatic, the nightly thrill of live performance, or the awareness that careers can turn overnight.
+Regardless of the cause, here are nine fun (and serious) theater superstitions that thespians swear by.
 Did somebody just say “Macbeth?”

 Well-wishers should always replace the phrase “good luck” with its theatrical substitute “break a leg.”
 According to Steppenwolf Theatre Company, the saying has a variety of possible origins.
 It may come from the ancient Greek practice of stomping feet instead of applauding, the Elizabethan term for bowing (to break the leg), the Vaudevillian practice of keeping actors just barely offstage (to break the leg of the curtain was to enter the playing space, and thus, get paid), or from understudies (jokingly) wishing actors would “break a leg” so that their standbys could perform.